top of page

 See xxx for this Army

-Following the heavy losses during the 2nd Age, the army of the Elves of Lindon was reduced significantly and can only have a max. of 2500 Elves (@50:1 scale that is 50 figures).
-However, their focus was on ship building and sailing to the West and the defence of their lands, rather than becoming involved in the assaults of Sauron.
+Following the heavy losses during the 2nd Age, the army of the Elves of Lindon was reduced significantly & can only have a max. of 2500 Elves (@50:1 scale that is 50 figures).
+However, their focus was on ship building & sailing to the West & the defence of their lands, rather than becoming involved in the assaults of Sauron

 In J.R.R.
-Tolkien's books, the Elven realm of Lindon possessed a significant army throughout the Second Age and into the Third Age, but its military strength had diminished considerably by the time of The Lord of the Rings.
-The War of the Last Alliance was a pyrrhic victory for the Elves and their population in Lindon plummeted after the death of Gil-galad.
-Leadership passed to Círdan the Shipwright and the realm transitioned into a peaceful haven and the primary departure point for Elves leaving Middle-earth for Valinor.
+Tolkien's books, the Elven realm of Lindon possessed a significant army throughout the Second Age & into the Third Age, but its military strength had diminished considerably by the time of The Lord of the Rings.
+The War of the Last Alliance was a pyrrhic victory for the Elves & their population in Lindon plummeted after the death of Gil-galad.
+Leadership passed to Círdan the Shipwright & the realm transitioned into a peaceful haven & the primary departure point for Elves leaving Middle-earth for Valinor

-Though diminished, the Lindon army still actively participated in Northern conflicts: Angmar Wars: Lindon's forces, in coalition with Rivendell and the northern Dúnedain of Arnor, fought against the Witch-king of Angmar on several occasions, notably helping to repel the enemy from Fornost and the North Downs.
+Though diminished, the Lindon army still actively participated in Northern conflicts: Angmar Wars: Lindon's forces, in coalition with Rivendell & the northern Dúnedain of Arnor, fought against the Witch-king of Angmar on several occasions, notably helping to repel the enemy from Fornost & the North Downs.
 Círdan led the combined Host of the West to a decisive victory in the Battle of Fornost in T.A.
-1976.
+1976

-By the time of The Lord of the Rings, the Elves of Lindon were a dwindling people, focused almost entirely on the task of building ships and departing for the West.
+By the time of The Lord of the Rings, the Elves of Lindon were a dwindling people, focused almost entirely on the task of building ships & departing for the West.
 Their military capacity was minimal, likely a small number of guards for the Grey Havens, rather than a standing army capable of offensive action.
-Ultimately, no army from Lindon marched to the aid of Gondor in the War of the Ring; their power was gone and their focus was on their final departure from Middle-Earth.
+Ultimately, no army from Lindon marched to the aid of Gondor in the War of the Ring; their power was gone & their focus was on their final departure from Middle-Earth

 • Facebook Clean Grey